unepwcmc/ProtectedPlanet/upgrade-plan/backend/CARRYOVER.md

 Running tally on this one bug: the missing package cost three deploys, and my own checks cost two more — one asserting on the directory instead of the executable (§8u), one that could not print the executable path at all (this).

+### 8x. preflight step 8 now mirrors the build's assertion chain

+Step 8 originally only called `launch()`, so it could not have caught the `executablePath()` Promise bug (§8w) — that lived in the assertion, not the browser.
+It now runs the same three steps the Dockerfile does: resolve `executablePath()` via `Promise.resolve`, `test -x` the result, then launch.
+It does NOT re-download the browser (the build does that from scratch); it validates the resolution + exec + launch path, which is the part that has actually broken.

+Confirmed working in both directions: with the local browser deleted it failed and printed the resolved path; with it restored it reports `puppeteer launches (Chrome/152.0.7977.42)`.

+Full local run after the Docker restart: 5/5 substantive checks green.
+Two environment notes for whoever runs this next — `docker compose up -d db` is needed first (step 7 uses `--no-deps` and will otherwise fail on `protectedplanet-db`), and the puppeteer browser must exist locally (`./node_modules/.bin/puppeteer browsers install chrome`).